GooTechnologies/learn/manual/editor/importing-models/index.md

 ## Model Creation Tools

-While there are paid software out there for creating 3d models, here are tips on free modelling tools:
+While there are several paid software out there for creating 3d models, here are some free ones:

 - http://www.blender.org
 - http://www.freecadweb.org